 The Fox Launch D3O differs slightly from the Pro Version (reviewed above).
 It is a fair bit less bulky due to no longer having the hard plastic outer shell, but it is still a highly protective downhill elbow guard.

-The inside of the elbow has a cut out to improve the ventilation- which it needs, given the entire sleeve is made of perforated neoprene.
+There is a cut out on the inside of the elbow to improve ventilation.
+Which it needs – given the entire sleeve is made of perforated neoprene.
 It is never going to be the most breathable sleeve on the market, but the neoprene sleeve will mean you are more protected in a crash, and it is a very durable sleeve!

 The elbow guard is held in place with a velcro strap at the top and bottom.
 The actual guard is made of D3O, so it is soft and easy to ride in and will protect you from hard knocks when needed.
 There is some softer foam padding on either side of the elbow too, which stops knocks to sides of the elbow joint.